fwmechanic/k_edit/README.md

 of its key modules, is included herein, and lua.exe, built herein, is used in an early build step.

-Until 201206, I compiled K using MSVC 7.1 (Free 32-bit command line build toolset offered by MS in 2003, since withdrawn, replaced by Visual Studio Express Edition).
-While I used these MS build tools, I used WinDbg, part of a free (as of 20110713) "Debugging Tools for Windows" from MS, to debug crashes.
+Until 2012/06, I compiled K using MSVC 7.1 (Free 32-bit command line build toolset offered by MS in 2003, since withdrawn, replaced by Visual Studio Express Edition).
+While I used these MS build tools, I used WinDbg, part of a free (as of 2011/07/13) "Debugging Tools for Windows" from MS, to debug crashes.

-Anyway, I have no fondness for Visual Studio, nor for installers, so when I finally [I found a reliable way to obtain MinGW](http://news.ycombinator.com/item?id=4112374) and didn't have to pay a significant code-size price for doing so, I was thrilled!
+Anyway, I have no fondness for Visual Studio, nor for installers, so when I finally [I found a reliable way to obtain MinGW](http://news.ycombinator.com/item?id=4112374) and didn't have to pay a significant code-size price for doing so (updt: K.exe has gown significantly since then, mostly at the hands of GCC, though adopting `std::string` and other STL bits has doubtless contributed greatly...), I was thrilled!
 Since then I have extensively modified the code to take great advantage of the major generic features of C++11.
 As a result, K no longer compiles with the MSVC 7.1 compiler.